Math-305, Numerical Methods & Matrices

 Then use it to approximate the sample problem (integral of sin x on the interval [0, π]) using 6 subintervals.

 6. Now re-run your Simpson's–1/3 rule code using 12 subintervals.
-You should get the result obtained in the lecture example.
+You should get the answer we obtained in class.

 7. Use the Simpson's–1/3 rule code to approximate the integral of ex2 on the interval [0,3] using: